vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 If you need a sidebar that displays a nested structure, you can group similar links.

 You should use [object format](#object-format) and provide an additional `children` option to set the list of links.
-Like navbar, you can use `prefix` in the sidebar to add a default path prefix to each link in the group, and the sidebar additionally supports setting `collapsable: true` to make the menu group collapsible.
+Like navbar, you can use `prefix` in the sidebar to add a default path prefix to each link in the group, and the sidebar additionally supports setting `collapsible: true` to make the menu group collapsible.

 ::: code-tabs#language